flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 2. Wrapped: Uses a wrapper script to run the container and to bind-mount the local scripts directory into the container.
    **This is the recommended way of using the SDK.**

-**NOTE** that currently, Docker is required to run the SDK.
+**NOTE** The SDK container supports being run on docker or podman, with docker taking preference when both are available.
-While work on supporting other runtimes (e.g. Podman) is ongoing, the wrapper scripts currently only support Docker.
+The wrapper scripts will auto-detect which one is available, and use it.

 ### Clone the scripts repo